 The preparation of our condensed consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses.
 Management believes the most complex and sensitive judgments, because of their significance to the condensed consolidated financial statements, result primarily from the need to make estimates about the effects of matters that are inherently uncertain.
 Actual results could differ from management's estimates.
 Management believes the critical accounting policies listed below affect our more significant accounting judgments and estimates used in the preparation of the condensed consolidated financial statements.
-These policies (except as noted below) are described in greater detail in our Annual Report on Form 10-K for Fiscal 2014 and continue to include the following areas:
+These policies are described in greater detail in our Annual Report on Form 10-K for Fiscal 2015 and continue to include the following areas:

-- Impairment of long-lived assets, including intangible assets with finite lives;

-- Inventory write-downs and classification of inventories;

-- Estimates of warranty obligations;

-- Accounts receivable allowances;

-- Deferred tax assets and valuation allowance;

-- Stock-based compensation expense;
+- · Impairment of long-lived assets, including intangible assets with finite lives; - · Inventory write-downs and classification of inventories; - · Estimates of warranty obligations; - · Accounts receivable allowances; - · Deferred tax assets and valuation allowance; and - · Stock-based compensation expense.

-- Loss contingencies; and

-- Fair value of financial instruments.